Password Hash Sync for UW Entra ID uw.edu domain

 - Password hash sync – password hash synchronized/password managed from AD

-- Passthru authentication – password sent from AAD to AD via an agent for verification
+- Passthru authentication – password sent from Entra ID to AD via an agent for verification

 |Pwd compromise alerting||Yes||No||Yes||No|